s-blu/basic-dataview-query-builder/README.md

 ## Development

-This page is based on a Vue 3 application built with Vite.
+This page is based on a Vue 3 application built with Vite, styled with [Bulma.io](https://bulma.io).

 ### Recommended IDE Setup